Colombia with Kids: 3-Week Family Itinerary

 For our first full day in Rodadero, we walked a few minutes to the nearby beach, Playa Salguero.
 The water was warm, the sand was soft and it was one of the cleanest public beaches we’ve ever visited.

-Kids playing on Playa Salguero in Rodadero, Colombia
+The Brewer children playing on Playa Salguero in Rodadero during a Colombia with kids trip.

 We were lucky enough to be there on a weekday, so it wasn’t very crowded and there were no beach vendors around to disturb us.
 As the kids played in the sand, we sat there smiling, knowing we were in a tropical paradise and that the trip had just begun.

-The Lost City trek is 13.9 miles (22.3km) each direction (27.8 miles total) and must be done with a licensed tour company.
-Licensed tour companies typically offer group tours to the Lost City over 3 nights/4 days.
-We figured that we would have hike to the Lost City without kids or wait until they were old enough to keep up with the group.
+The Lost City trek is 13.9 miles (22.3 km) each direction (27.8 miles total) and must be done with a licensed tour company.
+Licensed tour companies typically offer group tours to the Lost City over 3 nights and 4 days.
+We figured we would either have to hike to the Lost City without the kids or wait until they were old enough to keep up with the group.

-We originally planned to get an vacation home rental in Rodadero for a week and us parents would take turns trekking to Ciudad Perdida, while the other parent stayed behind with the kids.
+We originally planned to get a vacation home rental in Rodadero for a week and each of us would take turns trekking to Ciudad Perdida, while the other parent stayed behind with the kids.

-But then Magic Tour Colombia offered us a better solution; a private 6-day tour with our kids.
+But then we found a tour company which offered a family-friendly solution; a private 6-day Lost City tour with our kids.

-Our kids are great hikers, but we knew after 6 days of trekking through mountains to-and-from Ciudad Perdida that they’d deserve some quality beach time.
+Our kids are great hikers, but we knew after six days on the Lost City hike that they’d deserve some quality beach time.
 This time we rented a central Rodadero vacation home rental located right on Playa El Rodadero, the main beach in town.

-kids playing in the sand at Playa el Rodadero, near Santa Marta, Colombia
+The Brewer kids playing in the sand at Playa El Rodadero near Santa Marta, Colombia.

 Playa El Rodadero is another beautiful beach along the Caribbean Sea.
 Given it’s central to town, it was much busier than Playa Salguero, but it was a ton of fun.
 Our kids quickly made friends with some local kids and played for hours in the sand and surf.